-Handover. + The act of passing piloting control from one remote pilot station to another. + Applicable as of 26 November 2026.
+Handover.
+The act of passing piloting control from one remote pilot station to another.

 Hang glider.
 Means a glider, including a powered glider, that is capable of being launched and landed solely by the use of the pilot's legs, and includes paragliders: